Fear of Wasting Time? What's Actually Wasted

 Psychology has a term for this: Identity Foreclosure Avoidance.

 When you stand in a hallway with five doors, all five doors remain open.
 You are full of potential.
 The moment you walk through Door #2, you are explicitly rejecting the other four.
+If that untested possibility feels safer than action, the deeper pattern is wasting your potential by protecting it from evidence.

 To avoid the pain of closing doors, people choose to live in the hallway.